Making a picture less blurry in Photoshop is slightly more complex, unlike Easy Photo Unblur.

-A smart object keeps the settings editable, and does not make permanent changes to your original image.
-This is why it’s important to change your image layer into a smart object.
+A smart object keeps the settings editable and does not permanently change your original image.
+This is why changing your image layer into a smart object is important.

-Go to the Layers panel, where your image will be present as the background layer.
+Go to the Layers panel, where your image will be the background layer.
 From the top-right corner, select the Menu button and click on Convert to Smart Object.

-Open the Filter menu, where will be able to select Sharpen > Smart Sharpen.
+Open the Filter menu, where you will be able to select Sharpen > Smart Sharpen.

-As soon as you select the filter, a window will open which will allow you to adjust the sharpness settings and even give a close-up preview of the image.
+When you select the filter, a window will open, allowing you to adjust the sharpness settings and even give a close-up preview of the image.

-You can even make this sharpen window bigger, so that you are able to a bigger preview of your subject and make adjustments accurately.
+You can even make this sharpened window bigger to have a bigger preview of your subject and make adjustments accurately.

 Change Remove mode

 In the dialogue box you just opened, there will be a setting called Remove.

 Ensure that Remove is set to Lens Blur.
 This helps Photoshop detect the edges and outlines of your subject in the photo.
-In case the blurriness in your image is caused by motion or camera shake, you can also try out the Motion Blur option to make a picture less blurry.
+If the blurriness in your image is caused by motion or camera shake, you can also try out the Motion Blur option to make a picture less blurry.

 Adjust the amount

-This is the step where you will actually increase the sharpness of your photo.
+This is the step where you will increase the sharpness of your photo.

-By increasing the Amount value, you will add contrast to the the edges of your subject.
-This will add to its sharpness and bring it in focus.
+Increasing the Amount value will add contrast to the edges of your subject.
+This will add to its sharpness and bring it into focus.
 Usually, 300% is enough to make photos less blurry!

-A useful tip is to keep comparing the original image with the edited one.
+A useful tip is to compare the original image with the edited one.
 You can see what the original photo looked like by simply clicking on the preview and holding the mouse button.

 Adjust the radius

-Along with increasing the contrast at the borders, you also have to adjust the radius.
-Increasing the radius amount will help in making the borders thick, so that the subject clearly stands out against the background.
+You must adjust the radius and increase the contrast at the borders.
+Increasing the radius amount will help make the borders thick so that the subject stands out against the background.